MOoTawaty/Parallel-Processing-Assignments/README.md

 and print the error value as your expected result = 1 ( error = expected - calculated)

-# To run these programs you need vertual nachine like VirtualBox
+# To run these programs you need virtual machine like VirtualBox